Minard-NG/IP-Address-Tracker/README.md

 # Frontend Mentor - IP address tracker solution

-IP tracking technologies are very useful to easily search, find, track and trace the location along with other subtle information not only of your public IP but other publicily accessible IPs and domains in the world.
+IP tracking technologies are very useful to easily search, find, track and trace the location along with other subtle information not only of your public IP but other publicly accessible IPs and domains in the world.

 In this project I implement these functionalities using the IPify and LeafletJS APIs.

+N/B: Disable adblockers on the browser for optimum performance.

 ## Table of contents